Proper public speaking volume is speaking loud enough for your objective, your material, your purpose and your circumstances.

 The age of you audience will have an effect on how loud you go.
 Don’t assume because of advanced age, the audience is automatically hard of hearing.
 The listening style of older ones is no different than those of fewer years.
 What is different is they tend to react a bit slower.

 Microphones make control much easier but do not eliminate the need for the speaker to adjust their volume.
-More at: Use Of microphone.
+More on this at: Use Of microphone.

 Disturbances Requiring Increased Volume